 Weibo is akin to China’s Twitter with over 600 million registered accounts.
 The name literally translates as ‘Micro Blog’.
 Launched by Sina in 2009 it is really a merge between Twitter and Facebook in terms of it’s functionality.
 With 143 of the fortune 500 companies now on Weibo this platform is hard to ignore the role Weibo plays in a comprehensive Chinese marketing strategy.
 Here we’ll unpack some key features and marketing strategies to implement on this nifty platform in China: A Platform for Brands & Businesses Weibo is very relevant platform for brands and businesses.
 The statistics...Read More

 Author: Benji Lamb

-Marketing China is a website designed to give you a fresh and up to the minute understanding of the Chinese market.
+Marketing to China is a website by Gentlemen Marketing Agency designed to provide fresh insights and a deeper understanding of the Chinese market.

-The aim of this website is to inform readers about the market and provide insightful analyses
+The aim of this website is to inform readers about the market and provide insightful analysis.

 Marketing to China would like to explain Chinese Business and Marketing to the rest of the world.
 Please feel free to comment and share our articles !

 Gentlemen Marketing Agency

 We are a Digital Marketing Agency based in Shanghai.
 We are dedicated to helping our clients grow in the Chinese market by implementing the most effective digital strategy to offer return on investment.
 Our customers choose us because of our; efficiency, pragmatic approach and innovative solutions adapted to the market.
 For more information see :

 Our blog is written by Benji (British), Olivier (French) and Philip (Chinese) with additional contributions from our team of experts on the Chinese market.

 We are passionate about marketing in the aptly named ‘mysterious orient’.
 We come from different backgrounds and have different cultural views which make us the ideal international team to develop your interests in China.